AwsGeek/lightsail-efs/README.md

 # How to Use Amazon EFS with Amazon Lightsail

 To get started, you'll need an [AWS account](https://portal.aws.amazon.com/billing/signup).
-To complete this guide you must install the [AWS Command Line Interface (CLI) tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [jq](https://stedolan.github.io/jq/)) on your system.
+To complete this guide you must install the [AWS Command Line Interface (CLI) tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and have [jq](https://stedolan.github.io/jq/) on your system. jq will be used to extract information from JSON returned by AWS CLI comments.
 Follow the provided links if you don't have some of those.

 ## 1. Peer the Lightsail VPC with the default VPC